 - Residents and guests will accurately identify themselves at the request of Housing & Residence Life staff acting in performance of their duties.

-- Pet fish are allowed in on-campus housing.
+- Fish are allowed in on-campus housing.
 They must be kept in tanks smaller than 10 gallons, without electrical equipment.

 - No other pets or experimental animals (living or dead) are allowed.

-- Exemptions to this policy may be approved for residents with a documented need for a comfort or service animal.
-Residents should contact Housing & Residence Life for exemption requirements.
+- Exemptions to this policy may be approved for residents with a documented need for a comfort or service animal (see below).

 - Weapons are prohibited in accordance with University policies and procedures.
 This includes, but is not limited to, possession of firearms, stun guns, knives with blades longer than three inches, paint ball guns, devices capable of casting projectiles, and other items described in the policy.